gear-tech/gear-js/utils/wallet-connect/README.md

 ## Vara UI Theme

-Wallet is available in two theme variations - `vara` and `gear`.

-Be aware that in order for `vara` theme to work as expected, `@gear-js/vara-ui` should be installed with configured global styles:
+Be aware that in order for `vara` theme to work as expected, `@gear-js/vara-ui` package should be installed with configured global styles:

 ```jsx
 import { Wallet } from '@gear-js/wallet-connect';